-The values given by Expression (7.16) of EN 1992-1-1:2004 and Table 7.4(CYS) have been derived from results of a parametric study made for a series of beams or slabs simply supported with rectangular cross section, using the general approach given in 7.4.3 of EN 1992-1-1:2004.
+The values given by Expression (7.16) of CYS EN 1992-1-1:2004 and Table 7.4(CYS) have been derived from results of a parametric study made for a series of beams or slabs simply supported with rectangular cross section, using the general approach given in 7.4.3 of CYS EN 1992-1-1:2004.
 Different values of concrete strength class and a 500 MPa characteristic yield strength were considered.
 For a given area of tension reinforcement the ultimate moment was calculated and the quasi-permanent load was assumed as 50% of the corresponding total design load.
-The span/depth limits obtained satisfy the limiting deflection given in 7.4.1(5) of EN 1992-1-1:2004.
+The span/depth limits obtained satisfy the limiting deflection given in 7.4.1(5) of CYS EN 1992-1-1:2004.

 Clause 8.2(2): Spacing of bars